2025 Tabelog Chef's Gold Restaurants

 The 2025 Tabelog Chef's Gold is a Japanese restaurant recognition list featuring 13 venues across 6 cities.
 L'évo in Toyama holds the top position, followed by Honkogetsu in Osaka and Tenzushi Kyomachi in Fukuoka.
 The edition includes 8 returning restaurants and 5 new entrants, with Tokyo claiming 5 spots on the list.

 This 2025 edition shows significant turnover from the previous year, with 27 restaurants dropping out and 5 new additions joining the 8 retained venues.
 The top position shifted from Tempura Naruse (now ranked eighth) to L'évo.
-Tokyo maintains the strongest presence with 5 restaurants (Matsukawa, Sazenka, Arai, Quintessence, and ESqUISSE), while Osaka, Fukuoka, Kyoto, Toyama, and Shizuoka each contribute between one and two venues.
-New entrants include Honkogetsu, Quintessence, and ESqUISSE among others.
-Notable departures from the previous edition include Ninshurou, Restaurant Naz, and Shinohara.
+Tokyo maintains the strongest presence with 5 restaurants (Matsukawa, Sazenka, Arai, Quintessence, ESqUISSE), while Osaka, Fukuoka, Kyoto, Toyama, Shizuoka each contribute between one and two venues.
+New entrants include Honkogetsu, Quintessence, ESqUISSE among others.
+Notable departures from the previous edition include Ninshurou, Restaurant Naz, Shinohara.

-The 2025 Tabelog Chef's Gold list contracts to 13 restaurants—down from 40 in the previous edition after 27 dropped out.
+The 2025 Tabelog Chef's Gold list contracts to 13 restaurants; down from 40 in the previous edition after 27 dropped out.
 L'évo in Toyama takes the top ranking, displacing Tempura Naruse which falls to eighth.
 Five new restaurants join eight returnees, with Tokyo holding the most spots at five total.
 The geographic spread extends across six Japanese cities, from Fukuoka in the south to Toyama on the Sea of Japan coast.
 The list's dramatic reduction and reshuffling suggest either stricter selection criteria or a format change for this edition.

 Quick Facts